FOREX-Euro sinks to 4-month low vs dollar on Cyprus, Italy woes

 By Julie Haviv

-NEW YORK, March 27 (Reuters) - The euro fell to its lowest level against the U.S. dollar in four months on Wednesday, weighed by a weak Italian bond auction and concerns that Cyprus’ recent rescue deal could serve as the pattern for future bailouts in the region.
+NEW YORK, March 27 (Reuters) - The euro skidded to its lowest level against the U.S. dollar in four months on Wednesday, weighed by a weak Italian bond auction and concerns that Cyprus’ recent rescue deal could serve as an archetype for future bailouts in the region.

-Italy paid more to borrow over five years than it has since October as lack of progress in forming a new government and worries about Cyprus’ bailout hurt demand at a debt auction.
+Italy paid more to borrow over five years than it has since October as lack of progress in forming a new government and worries about Cyprus’ bailout hurt demand.

 Italian center-left leader Pier Luigi Bersani will report to President Giorgio Napolitano by Thursday on the outcome of talks with other parties about forming a government.

-Cyprus, meanwhile, will impose a ban on cashing checks and limit the amount of cash that can be taken out of the country as part of a series of measures to avert a run on the country’s banks when they reopen on Thursday, the central bank said.
+Cyprus, meanwhile, is to impose a ban on cashing checks and limit the amount of cash that can be taken out of the country as part of a series of measures to avert a run on the country’s crippled banks, a Greek newspaper reported.

 Cyprus and the European Union, European Central Bank and the International Monetary Fund agreed Monday to restructure the country’s two largest banks, forcing shareholders and large depositors at the Bank of Cyprus and Popular Bank of Cyprus to take losses in return for a 10-billion-euro bailout.